Toward Multimodal Privacy in XR: Design and Evaluation of Composite Privatization Methods for Gaze and Body Tracking Data: Background

 \section{Background}

 Re-identification risks have been extensively considered in the related literature.
 Prior work has also proposed various mitigation strategies to address these privacy concerns.
-In this section, we review the literature on identity inference and practical privacy mechanisms designed to reduce re-identification risk.
+In this section, we review the literature on re-identification and practical privacy mechanisms designed to reduce re-identification risk.